-The Assessment Center provides a self-guided assessment process for math and English placement.
-The placement recommendations are created by submitting an online evaluation which includes completing a self-guided placement.
-To use academic history (transcript evaluation) for placement, students may also submit a college transcript to the Admissions & Records Office; transcripts can be submitted to the Admission & Records Office using the Document Uploader located in the InSite portal by clicking on the red tile titled "LMC Student Forms."
-Assessment is required for all students who plan to earn an associate degree, transfer to a four-year institution, or enroll in certain courses with prerequisites.
-To obtain an early registration date, students must develop an educational plan, and complete the college orientation and assessment processes.
-ESL assessments are administered by the Assessment Center and are available by appointment during the scheduled assessment hours.
-Look for the new online ESL assessment coming Spring of 2021.
+The Assessment Center provides a Guided Self Placement (GSP) process for Math, English and English as a Second Language (ESL).
+Students receive their placement recommendations by answering the GSP questions about their academic history on the online form.
+Students may also elect to use AP Scores, high school or college transcripts from regionally accredited institutions and schools for placement by submitting their records to the Admissions & Records Office online.
+To submit academic records to the Admission & Records Office online, students should use the Prerequisite Equivalency Request Form located in InSite under the red tile titled "LMC Student Forms."
+Placement is required for all students who plan to earn an associate degree, transfer to a four-year institution, or enroll in certain Math, English or ESL courses with prerequisites.
+To obtain an early registration date, students must develop an educational plan, and complete both the college orientation and placement process.